Should your Employer say sorry?

 Apologize?
 Sorry, sorry, sorry, when should we say it?

 You make a mistake in a civilized society, it is expected that you will apologise (sorry) to the wronged person.
 Everyone makes mistakes – even your employer or your boss.
 However, many employers steer clear of an apology.
-Refuse to apologise in any context as it implies fault and may expose them to some form of liability.
-However, this issue has been combated in many legal setting and enables employers to apologise to their employees without fear.
+Refuse to apologise in any context as it implies fault and may expose them to some form of liability or be seen as some form of weakness.
+However, this issue has been combated in many legal settings and enables employers to apologise to their employees without fear.

 Apologies (sorry) and Admission of Liability